Company: City of Plano

 Management reserves the rights to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.

-- Maintains environmental and water quality surveys, records of inspections, and records of actions taken; issues citations as required; prepares documentation; represents the City in court cases and hearings when necessary.
+- Maintains records and files of inspections; prepares documentation; issues legal notices; and represents the City in court cases and hearings when required.

-Skill in: Communicating effectively both verbally and in writing; providing effective management and supervision; applying established testing procedures for extracting food and air samples; using sampling and testing equipment.
+Skill in: Communicating effectively both verbally and in writing; performing established testing procedures for water sample analysis; using sampling and testing equipment.

-Education: Bachelor's degree, in Biological Sciences, Microbiology, Chemistry, Pharmacy, Physical Sciences, Environmental Engineering, or related field.
+Education: Bachelor’s degree in Environmental Health, Environmental Science, Environmental Engineering, Biology, or related field.

 Any work related experience resulting in acceptable proficiency levels in the above Minimum Qualifications is an acceptable substitute for the above specified education and experience requirements

-Physical Demands and Working Conditions: Must possess mobility to work in a standard office setting and use standard office equipment, including a computer, and to work in the field inspecting housing units, including traversing uneven terrain, to operate a motor vehicle, and tools and equipment, and to visit various City sites; vision to inspect assigned facilities, to read printed materials and a computer screen; hearing and speech to communicate in person, before groups, and over the telephone.
+Physical Demands and Working Conditions: Must possess mobility to work in a standard office setting and use standard office equipment, including a computer.
+Must possess mobility to work in the field, including traversing uneven terrain, operate a motor vehicle, work with tools and equipment, and to visit various City sites.
+Vision adequate to inspect assigned facilities, to read printed materials and a computer screen.
+Hearing and speech adequate to communicate in person, before groups, and over the telephone.
 The job involves fieldwork requiring frequent walking conducting inspections to identify problems or hazards.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator, to operate standard office equipment, to turn faucets on and off, manipulate door knobs, conduct tests and to operate tools and equipment.
-Positions in this classification bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information, obtain samples, and set up equipment.
+Positions in this classification bend, stoop, kneel, reach, push, and pull; obtain samples, and set up equipment.
 Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 35 pounds.

 Employees partly work in the office and partly in the field and are exposed to loud noise levels, cold and hot temperatures, inclement weather conditions, road hazards, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
 Employees may interact with upset staff and/or public and private representatives and contractors in interpreting and enforcing departmental policies and procedures.